 Conversely, if the employer either does not have an accountable plan or does not require independent contractors to provide proof of their expenses, via receipts or other documentation, the employer should include those reimbursement amounts in the reported compensation on Form 1099-MISC.
-It will then be up to the independent contractors to deduct business-related expenses on their tax return and maintain records that support those claims.
+It will then be up to the independent contractors to deduct business-related expenses on their

 Myth 2: Forms 1099 need to be issued to payees and the IRS at the same time.